2026-05-14 13:41:09 | EST

 News Analysis

-Catch the trend, capture the profit.
-Momentum indicators and trend analysis strategies to ride the strongest directional moves in the market.
-Identify stocks with the strongest price appreciation and fundamental improvement.
+Free US stock comparative valuation tools and peer analysis to identify mispriced securities in the market.
+We help you understand relative value across different metrics and time periods to find the best opportunities.
 Several Federal Reserve officials dissented from this week’s policy statement, objecting to language that hinted the central bank's next move would be a rate cut.
 The dissenters argued it was premature to telegraph a specific direction for monetary policy given ongoing economic uncertainty.

 Live News